 - Dan Schnur: Institute of Governmental Studies, UC Berkeley

-California Choices is organized to help policy enthusiasts, general voters and community educators.
+California Choices is produced by Next 10 to help policy enthusiasts, general voters and community educators.
 Our strategic partners include:

 - Institute of Governmental Studies, UC Berkeley